keptn-workshops/getting-started/README.md

 # Hands-on Labs

-After installing Keptn, we are now ready to explore to execute the following hands-on labs.
+After installing Keptn, you are now ready to explore to execute the following hands-on labs.
 They are based on each other, why it is important to complete the according to this order:

 1. Onboarding the simplenode service: [Lab](./01_Onboarding_simplenode_service)
 1. Deploying the simplenode service: [Lab](./02_Deploying_simplenode_service)